meilisearch/documentation/learn/getting_started/algolia_migration.md

 [InstantSearch](https://github.com/algolia/instantsearch.js) is a collection of open-source tools maintained by Algolia and used to generate front-end search UI components.

 [Instant Meilisearch](https://github.com/meilisearch/instant-meilisearch) is a plugin connecting your Meilisearch instance with InstantSearch, giving you access to many (but not all) of the same front-end components as Algolia users.
-Here is [an up-to-date list of components compatible with Instant Meilisearch](https://github.com/meilisearch/instant-meilisearch/#-api-resources).
+You can find an up-to-date list of [the components supported by Instant Meilisearch](https://github.com/meilisearch/instant-meilisearch/#-api-resources) in its GitHub repository.